Oregon: Agriculture

 Oregon's diverse landscapes provide ideal environments for various types of farming.
 Land in the Willamette Valley owes its fertility to the Missoula Floods, which deposited lake sediment from Glacial Lake Missoula in western Montana onto the valley floor.
 In 2016, the Willamette Valley region produced over 100 e6lb of blueberries.
 The industry is governed and represented by the Oregon Department of Agriculture.

 Oregon is also one of four major world hazelnut (Corylus avellana) growing regions, and produces 95% of the domestic hazelnuts in the United States.
-While the history of the wine production in Oregon can be traced to before Prohibition, it became a significant industry beginning in the 1970s.
+While the history of wine production in Oregon can be traced to before Prohibition, it became a significant industry beginning in the 1970s.
 In 2005, Oregon ranked third among U.S. states with 303 wineries.
 Due to regional similarities in climate and soil, the grapes planted in Oregon are often the same varieties found in the French regions of Alsace and Burgundy.
 In 2014, 71 wineries opened in the state.
-The total is currently 676, which represents growth of 12% over 2013.
+The total is currently 676, which represents a growth of 12% over 2013.

 In the southern Oregon coast, commercially cultivated cranberries account for about 7 percent of U.S. production, and the cranberry ranks 23rd among Oregon's top 50 agricultural commodities.
 Cranberry cultivation in Oregon uses about 27000 acre in southern Coos and northern Curry counties, centered around the coastal city of Bandon.
 In the northeastern region of the state, particularly around Pendleton, both irrigated and dry land wheat is grown.
 Oregon farmers and ranchers also produce cattle, sheep, dairy products, eggs and poultry.

 Caneberries (Rubus) are farmed here.
 Stamen blight (Hapalosphaeria deformans) is significant here and throughout the PNW.
 Here it especially hinders commercial dewberries.